 On Jan.
-1, 2014, six elected Board of Trustees positions will become vacant.
-Elections to fill those positions and decide on proposed changes to the Code of Ethics will take place by hybrid (mail and online) ballot after the Nov.
-17 annual business meeting in New Orleans.
+1, 2015, three elected Board of Trustees positions will become vacant.
+Elections to fill those positions and decide on proposed changes to the Bylaws and Code of Ethics will take place by hybrid (mail and online) ballot after the Oct.
+19 annual business meeting in Chicago.

-The Board of Trustees recommends the following proposed change to the Academy Code of Ethics.
+The Board of Trustees recommends the following proposed changes to the Academy Bylaws and Code of Ethics.
 New language is underlined, and deleted words and phrases are indicated by

 strike through.
 Only the affected portions of the current documents are printed here.

 Board of Trustees Statement: The Board of Trustees supports the amendment to the Bylaws which expands the definition of International Member-in-Training to allow those who participate in postgraduate education courses of training outside of the United States and Canada to be eligible for this category of membership.

 1.15.
 International Members-in-Training.
 A physician who holds a degree of Doctor of Medicine, Doctor of Osteopathy, or equivalent medical degree as determined by the Board of Trustees, and who is engaged on a full-time basis in an ophthalmology residency, fellowship, or equivalent training program outside the United States and Canada that is acceptable to the Board of Trustees, or who has completed a residency training program outside the United States or Canada that is acceptable to the Board of Trustees and is engaged on a full-time basis in

 an ophthalmology fellowship program a postgraduate educational course of training leading to an advanced degree outside the United States or Canada, shall be eligible to apply for membership as an International Member-in-Training.

 Board of Trustees Statement: The Board of Trustees supports the amendment to the Code of Ethics which more specifically defines what is considered expert testimony in challenges submitted against Academy Fellows and Members.